flux-iac/tofu-controller/docs/use-tofu-controller/detect-drifts-only-without-plan-or-apply.md

-## Use TF-Controller to detect drifts only without plan or apply
+## Use tofu-controller to detect drifts only without plan or apply

 We can set `.spec.approvePlan` to `disable` to tell the controller to detect drifts of your Terraform resources only.
 Doing so will skip the `plan` and `apply` stages.